ThreeSixtyGiving/standard/documentation/identifiers.md

 > For example, if Indigo Trust have a grant called 'Grant27', and Nominet Trust also have a grant called 'Grant27' the two will get confused when combining the two datasets.
 But if, when publishing, each one adds a prefix, then we end up with two unique identifiers: '360G-indigotrust-Grant27' and '360G-Nominet-Grant27'

-For your grants, and any <span class="tooltip" title="For example, you might maintain your own codes to classify grants, or you might have an internal numbering scheme for organisations rather than recording charity and company numbers.">other identifiers that are particular to your organisation</span>, you use can use a **360Giving prefix**.
+For your grants, and any other identifiers that are particular to your organisation, you use can use a **360Giving prefix**.
 You can get this when registering on the data registry.
+(For example, you might maintain your own codes to classify grants, or you might have an internal numbering scheme for organisations rather than recording charity and company numbers.)

 For organisation identifiers, follow the [organisation identifier](#organisation-identifier) guidance below which is designed to support links to be made between 360Giving, and other datasets about an organisation.